brownricee/research-paper-summarizer/README.md

 - **Abstractive summarization** — summarizes the top-ranked chunks per section with a HuggingFace BART model (`distilbart-cnn`), recursively reducing oversized sections so nothing is lost to truncation.
 - **Synthesized TL;DR** — produces a short, top-line summary distilled from the abstract, introduction, and conclusion.
 - **Modular pipeline** — each stage (extraction, preprocessing, chunking, ranking, summarization, aggregation) is an independent, swappable module.
+- **Quantitative evaluation** — a ROUGE harness scores the pipeline against author-written abstracts on 20 arXiv papers, benchmarked against lead-3 and extractive-only baselines.
+See [Evaluation](#evaluation).

 ## How It Works